aaronbloomfield/pdr/labs/lab06/index.md

 In-lab
 ------

-### The -O2 flag ###
+### The `-O2` flag ###

 There are many times when we want our executable program to run as fast as possible.
 An example of this is the current lab -- as we are testing our programs for speed (and we want them to run fast), we want to tell the compiler to write an optimized executable.
 To do this, we specify the '-O2' flag, short for "optimization level 2" (capital O).
-There are multiple optimization levels that clang++ provides, each with benefits and drawbacks.
-The only allowable optimization level for this lab is 2 (i.e. '-O2', not any other number after the 'O').
-For example, to compile this program, we would enter:
+There are multiple optimization levels that clang++ provides, each with benefits and drawbacks, but we will be using '-O2' for this lab.
+To compile a program with this optimization level, we would enter:

 ```
 clang++ -O2 -Wall wordPuzzle.cpp timer.cpp hashTable.cpp